Ameen-Malik/basic-html-app/README.md

 # basic-html-app

-##Just a basic repo meant for a github tutorial video
+Just a basic repo meant for recording a github tutorial video

+Now with this we've seen how to commit your changes.